Scraw/OpenSource-Robot-Challenges-Rulebooks/README.md

-# OpenSource-Robot-Challenges-Rulebooks
+# OpenSource Robot Challenges Rulebooks
-In spanish and galician
+In spanish and galician languages